mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

   },
 ```

 The first script creates a build of the site and prints any errors to the console.
-The second one is just a shortcut for the first one.
-This way, we can type nothing more than `$ pnpm run build` into the terminal, and Webpack will bundle the handlers and display any errors.
+For now, the second one is just a shortcut for the first one.
+We can type nothing more than `$ pnpm run build` into the terminal, and Webpack will bundle the handlers and display any errors.
+An additional reason we've created a second script for this purpose as once we start using CloudFormation, it may be useful to add scripts to execute other build commands (for example, build:template might relate to creating a CloudFormation template).

 ## Handler